-- a) apply the Scheme of Recognition set out in Schedule 2 (Scheme of Recognition); and - b) manage the assets of the Recognition Panel efficiently and effectively so as to best achieve the Recognition Panel's Purpose.
+- d) reporting on any success or failure of the recognition system. - 4.2.
+In performing the functions in Article 4.1 the Board shall: - a) apply the Scheme of Recognition set out in Schedule 2 (Scheme of Recognition); and - b) manage the assets of the Recognition Panel efficiently and effectively so as to best achieve the Recognition Panel's Purpose. - 4.3.

-Deleted: The Board shall

-4.3.
 The functions of the Recognition Panel shall be public functions.